Los Angeles Credit Card Fraud Attorneys

 This crime involves communicating credit card information, i.e. private account info such as PIN numbers, passwords, etc. knowingly and with the intent to defraud an individual or entity.
-This crime is a misdemeanor carrying a maximum six month jail sentence and maximum fine of $1,000.
+This crime is a misdemeanor carrying a maximum six-month jail sentence and a maximum fine of $1,000.

 Possible Legal Defenses